Geoff Vanderstock

-Geoffrey Peter "Geoff" Vanderstock (born October 8, 1946) is an American track and field athlete primarily known for running hurdles.
+Geoffrey Peter Vanderstock (born October 8, 1946) is an American track and field athlete primarily known for running hurdles.
 He was once the world record holder in the 400 metres hurdles.
 His 48.94 was set at the high altitude United States Olympic Trials at Echo Summit, California, on September 11, 1968.
 He was the first man to run the event under 49 seconds.
 The hand time took .3 off the previous record held by Rex Cawley.
-A month later at the 1968 Summer Olympics, he finished 4th in a tight race between 2nd place and 4th place, and given a time of 49.06, while watching David Hemery demolish his world record running 48.12.

-Early career
+Biography

 In high school, he finished 4th in the 120 yard high hurdles, running 14.2 at the 1964 CIF California State Meet competing for Pomona Catholic High School which is now split into two schools one known as Damien High School for the boys and Pomona Catholic Girls High School for their female counterparts.
 At the Golden West Invitational, the equivalent of a National High School Championship meet, he tied for 3rd in 120y HH in 14.2 and was also 3rd in the 180y LH in 19.0.
 During that season he was also a 6'4" high jumper and pole vaulted 13'6".